Goal tracking methods compared: most people pick the wrong one for their goal type

 Milestone tracking breaks long-term goals into discrete stages and measures progress by checkpoint completion, similar to project management applied to personal goals.

 Milestone tracking breaks a long-term goal into discrete stages and measures progress by checkpoint completion.
-A career transition milestone map might look like this: Month 1: Research 5 target companies and identify skill gaps.
+A career transition milestone map might look like this.
+Month 1: Research five target companies and identify skill gaps.
 Month 2: Update resume, portfolio, and LinkedIn profile.
 Month 3: Submit 10 applications and begin targeted networking.

 But here’s the challenge: the gap between milestones.
 If your next milestone is three months away, motivation can sag in the middle, and you lose the daily feedback that keeps process tracking effective.
-The solution is pairing milestone tracking with a simpler daily check-in.
+This connects to a broader principle in goal-setting research: Locke and Latham identify effort and persistence as core mechanisms through which goals drive performance, and feedback as a condition that keeps those mechanisms engaged [3][4].
+A long stretch between checkpoints removes exactly that feedback.
+The solution is pairing milestone tracking with a simpler daily check-in to restore that feedback signal.
+If the goal itself changes partway through, milestone tracking is forgiving: you redraw the remaining checkpoints without losing the ones you already cleared.
 For how to address that mid-goal motivation dip, see our goal achievement reviews guide.

 Milestone tracking abandonment looks different from the other methods: a person completes month one’s milestone successfully, then drifts in month two because the next checkpoint is too far away to feel urgent and there is no daily signal to stay on task.
 Milestone tracking provides structure for long-term goals but requires pairing with process-level tracking to prevent motivation gaps between checkpoints.